 This course is designed as a 1-4 credit practicum placement.
 Course instructors and the practicum coordinator will support the placement of Drexel ABA master's students in mental health, behavioral health, educational and rehabilitation services settings in the region.
 In coordination and cooperation with agency staff responsible for the on-site supervision, students will contribute to the discussion and implementation of evidence-based behavior analytic practices within multi-disciplinary team settings.
 Students will be expected to keep a daily journal recoding their activities, complete a reflection paper and.

-College/Department: School of Education Repeat Status: Can be repeated 6 times for 28 credits Prerequisites: EDEX 630 [Min Grade: B]
+Prerequisites: EDEX 630 [Min Grade: B]

 EDEX 710 School Law & Policy in Special Education 3.0 Credits